RTX 3080, RTX 3090 Third-Party Cards: How Much You'll Pay In Australia

 MSY

 MSY’s website notes that they’ve sold out of their initial stock, and there’s no listings up on their site.
 One user on the r/nvidia subreddit noted that the company isn’t expecting to have the 30-series cards back in stock for two or three months.
-Ouch.
+A search on site and scouring their new products list didn’t reveal any RTX 3090 cards either.

 Computers & Parts Land (CPL)